HemanthCS2026/Dynamic-Host-Blocking-SDN/README.md

 ## 1. Problem Statement

 In modern networks, malicious or suspicious hosts can disrupt communication by generating unwanted traffic.
 Traditional networks lack dynamic control to handle such threats.

-This project aims to **detect and block suspicious hosts dynamically using Software Defined Networking (SDN)** by installing flow rules in real time.
+This project implements a **Software Defined Networking (SDN)** solution to dynamically detect and block a suspicious host by installing flow rules in real time using a controller.

 ---

 ## 2. Objective

-* To implement an SDN-based network using Mininet
+* Implement an SDN-based network using Mininet
-* To monitor network traffic using a controller
+* Monitor traffic using a controller
-* To identify suspicious host behavior
+* Identify and block a suspicious host
-* To dynamically block malicious hosts
-* To allow normal traffic without interruption
+* Allow normal traffic without interruption

 ---

 ## 3. Tools & Technologies Used

-* **Mininet** – Network emulator for creating virtual topology
+* **Mininet** – Network emulator
-* **POX Controller** – SDN controller for implementing logic
+* **POX Controller** – SDN controller
-* **OpenFlow Protocol** – Communication between switch and controller
+* **OpenFlow Protocol** – Switch-controller communication
 * **Ubuntu Linux** – Development environment

 ---